HQ-22: Description

 The HQ-22 air defence system is a second generation development of the HQ-12 missile.
 It is intended as a low-cost replacement for the HQ-2.

 The missile is "wingless" compared to the preceding HQ-12.
 The missile uses semi-active radar guidance to reduce cost, and may switch to radio command guidance in an environment with "strong electronic interference".

-A HQ-22 unit includes four to eight transporter erector launchers, each with four missiles.
+An HQ-22 unit includes four to eight transporter erector launchers, each with four missiles.
 The radar vehicle reportedly permits six targets to be engaged simultaneously.

-The missile system has been widely compared to the United States' Patriot and Russia's mobile long range S-300 surface-to-air missile system.
-Although it has a shorter range than S-300 variants such as the S-300PMU-2, it is thought to benefit from superior electronic countermeasures (ECM) and superior capabilities against stealth targets at shorter ranges.